yodertv/Reminders/readme.txt

 	{ "_id" : ObjectId("519992d7e4b0601363034fef"), "text" : "fasd", "done" : true }
 	{ "_id" : "5179feafe4b0494c6ed82de2", "text" : "iii", "done" : false }
 	fixed by reObjectify() function as in (Bug#15).

-- Interesting behavoir with the new route, reloading doesn't get "routed".
+2.2
+- Merged with original 2.2 which added full editing mode in the history.

+// Work in this release

 // Known bugs next Bug#16
 (Bug#12) connection to the DB doesn't have a fail check and crashes the server when things aren't right.